The Locality Plan Approach

 Great Yarmouth - Shelley Ames

-Rich joined Active Norfolk in early 2018 from the Community Development team at Norwich City Council, where he was Sport Development Officer for several years.
-During that time, Rich gained extensive experience working with local, regional, and national partners on complex community engagement and health initiatives relating to sport and physical activity.
+I joined Active Norfolk in early 2018 from the Community Development team at Norwich City Council, where he was Sport Development Officer for several years.
+During that time, I gained extensive experience working with local, regional, and national partners on complex community engagement and health initiatives relating to sport and physical activity.

-In his role as Development Manager, Rich is the primary Localities lead for Active Norfolk, which sees him working with district officers and key stakeholders to improve and increase the quality of sport and physical activity opportunities in key areas on a place-based approach that reflects local need.
+In my role as Development Manager, I am the primary Localities lead for Active Norfolk, which sees me working with district officers and key stakeholders to improve and increase the quality of sport and physical activity opportunities in key areas on a place-based approach that reflects local need.

-He also oversees the Workforce, Workplace, and Events activities within Active Norfolk.
+I also oversee the Workforce, Workplace, and Events activities within Active Norfolk.

 - 01603 731 568